-Soft and chewy with a sweet crunch, these vegan macarons are a delicious, eggless alternative to traditional French macarons!
-Filled with soft buttercream, they can be flavoured or coloured to your preference for a pretty afternoon treat or dessert!
+Soft and chewy with a sweet crunch, these French vegan macarons are a delicious, eggless alternative to the traditional version!
+Filled with soft buttercream which can be flavoured or coloured to your preference for a pretty afternoon treat or dessert!

-But after making my own macarons, I realized that they were in fact very reasonably priced for the amount of effort that goes into making them.
+But after making my own macarons, I realised that they were in fact very reasonably priced for the amount of effort that goes into making them.

-Now I don’t want to scare you, but vegan macarons are not for the faint hearted!
-Unless you’ve made them before, it’s probably not going to be a walk in the park- you have to follow the instructions to a tee.
-I spent a grand total of 10 hours in my kitchen yesterday trying to perfect these babies before I finally got them right!
+Now I don’t want to scare you, but making macarons is not for the faint-hearted!
+Unless you’ve made them before, it’s probably not going to be a walk in the park.

-BUT saying that, it definitely is possible to make scrumptious vegan macarons, and I want to help you do so.
+BUT saying that, it definitely is possible, and I want to help you do so.
 I’ve written as much detail as I can in the instructions below to help you get them right the very first time!

 How To Make Vegan Macarons

 If you’re new to vegan baking, or you’ve never heard of aqua faba, let me enlighten you.

 You know that gloopy, yellowish water that comes out of canned white beans (such as chickpeas or broadbeans)?
 Yeah… that’s the main ingredient for this recipe.

 But don’t be alarmed.
 As gross as it looks (and smells) at first, you’ll soon be amazed at how perfectly it mimics egg whites.
 It fluffs up and makes soft meringue peaks just the same!

 The most important thing to know about aqua faba though, is that you need to reduce it before you start trying to whip it up.